supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - If the domain of different variables in a predicate is not mentioned, then by default it is considered that those variables have the same domain.
 - Predicates are also called as propositional functions, because they take values as inputs and produce propositions.
 - Quantifiers cannot affect any propositions i.e. predicates with no predicate variables.
-- When a predicate is quantified, it becomes a proposition.
+- When a predicate is quantified and all the variables are bounded, it becomes a proposition.

 - For universal quantified statement to be false, you need a counter example.
 It is usually paired with $\rightarrow$
 - For existential quantified statement to be true, you need a witness.
 It is usually paired with $\land$